Bill Downs: The McCarthy era and See It Now

 By the early 1950s, Senator Joseph McCarthy's anticommunist campaigns created a sense of fear in Washington.
-Downs' wife, Roz, described the atmosphere: "Nobody at the State Department would talk to [Downs] anymore, nobody at the Defense Department would talk to him anymore, nobody in government would talk to anybody—they weren't even talking to their own friends anymore...Everybody was crazy—and frightened."
+Downs's wife, Roz, described the atmosphere: "Nobody at the State Department would talk to [Downs] anymore, nobody at the Defense Department would talk to him anymore, nobody in government would talk to anybody—they weren't even talking to their own friends anymore...Everybody was crazy—and frightened."

 In 1950, CBS correspondents Howard K. Smith and Alexander Kendrick were named in the Red Channels, a list of 151 figures in entertainment in journalism accused of being "Red Fascists and their sympathizers" in the broadcasting field.
 It was also revealed that Winston Burdett had worked as a spy from 1937 to 1942 for the Communist Party, which he later renounced.
 Although Murrow protected his crew from being fired, CBS required its staff to sign a loyalty oath denouncing communism.
 Downs angrily approached him, refusing to sign.
 Murrow responded somberly: "You have no choice" and that "If you don't want to sign the oath, there is no way I can protect you."
 Downs soon went on air to attack the "cloak and dagger" atmosphere on Capitol Hill.
 He further alluded to McCarthy in 1953 on Murrow's radio show This I Believe, stating: "[T]he man who makes a career of 'people-hunting' or 'people-hating' is a man who desperately fears being chased or not loved."

 As the controversy continued, Downs spent several years lobbying Murrow to use his television platform to challenge Senator McCarthy.
-Murrow shared his concerns, fearing that McCarthy's influence amounted to a "Nazi-like mass movement."
+Murrow shared his concerns, fearing that McCarthy's influence amounted to a "Nazi-like mass movement".
 However, he was conflicted about potentially abusing his own power as a newsman.
-After years of deliberation, Murrow and Fred Friendly aired an episode of See It Now on March 9, 1954, entitled "A Report on Senator Joseph R. McCarthy."
+After years of deliberation, Murrow and Fred Friendly aired an episode of See It Now on March 9, 1954, entitled "A Report on Senator Joseph R. McCarthy".
 It was a critical report featuring excerpts of McCarthy's own speeches.
 Downs ran nightly screenings of the broadcast at his home in Rome to packed houses, mostly consisting of Americans, including members of the State Department and military attachés.

 On November 2, 1952, Downs made a somber appearance with Edward R. Murrow on See It Now after the Ivy Mike operation, the first successful testing of a thermonuclear weapon.
 It marked the closest the Doomsday Clock came to reaching midnight.
 He stated: "This seems to me to be more a day for a searching of the human soul perhaps than for any kind of scientific celebration."